annaesvensson/yellow-help/example-configuration.md

 </IfModule>
 ```

-`Caddyfile` file for the Caddy web server
+`Caddyfile` file for the Caddy web server:

 ```
 example.com {